Skip to content

 Instead of copying each keyword one by one, you can use this feature to quickly get all your keywords in a format that’s easy to paste into any text field.

-Available only for the Pro membership.
+Available only for the Pro and Marketing memberships.

 Click the download icon to export your table to Excel format.